ethberlinzwei/KnowledgeBase/mentors.md

 ---

-# To The ETHBerlin Mentors
+# Hackers: Find-a-Mentor!

+Ooops!
+You had an amazing idea, but now you are stuck?
+No worries, our experienced mentors will help you as best as they can.
+And here's how to get in touch:

+1. Spot them at the venue!
+They are usually wearing colorful shirts!
+1. Discuss your issues in the [hackers channel on riot](https://riot.im/app/#/room/#ethberlinhackers:matrix.org), mentors will monitor it closely.
+1. Post your question in our mentor system, `HELPq`. _The link will be available as-soon-as-possible(tm)._

+---

+# Mentors: Please read!
-Thank you so much for helping our hackers as a mentor during ETHBerlin!

-Mentoring is an important part of the hackathon!
-You will help our hackers build the best things possible!
+Thank you so much for helping our hackers as a mentor during ETHBerlin Zwei!
+Mentoring is an important part of the hackathon, you will help our hackers build the best things possible.

-If you haven't done so, please read our [medium post](https://medium.com/ethberlin/so-you-think-you-can-mentor-280648923a0f) on what it means to mentor.
+If you haven't done so, please read our [medium post](https://medium.com/ethberlin/so-you-think-you-can-mentor-280648923a0f) from last year on what it means to mentor.

-## Code of Mentor

 ### You are mentoring 1st and hacking 2nd